 Yes.
-You will need to take your insurance policy documents with you and ensure the car meets certain requirements set by the government.
-We’ve provided a summary below, but we advise you to read the full list of requirements on the government website.
+You will need to take your learner insurance policy documents with you and ensure the car meets certain requirements set by the government.
+We've provided a summary below, but we advise that you read the full list of requirements on the government website.

-- The car must have no warning lights showing, for example the airbag warning light
+- There must not be any warning lights lit up, for example the airbag warning light.

-Whilst you will not earn a traditional No Claims Discount, following the termination of your policy and having completed at least 10 consecutive months of claim free driving, we will provide a letter on a single occasion confirming an entitlement to 1 year No Claims Discount for presentation to a new insurer.
+While you will not earn a traditional No Claims Discount, following the termination of your learner driver insurance policy and having completed at least 10 consecutive month of claim-free driving, we will provide a letter on a single occasion confirming an entitlement to one year's worth of No Claims Discount for presentation to a new insurer.

-Whilst we can’t specifically recommend a driving instructor to suit your requirements, we do have our handy Find an Instructor tool.
+While we can't specifically recommend a driving instructor to suit your requirements, we do have our handy Find and Instructor tool.
 All you need to do is enter your postcode and our helpful tool will locate driving instructors that are close to you.